abhishekbalam-xyz/thoughts/_site/README.md

 ### The config file

-Take a look inside the [`exampleSite`](https://github.com/computerfr33k/ranger-hugo-theme/tree/master/exampleSite) folder of this theme.
-You'll find a file called [`config.toml`](https://github.com/computerfr33k/ranger-hugo-theme/blob/master/exampleSite/config.toml).
-To use it, copy the [`config.toml`](https://github.com/computerfr33k/ranger-hugo-theme/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
-Feel free to change the strings in this theme.
+Take a look inside the _config.yml and change parameters as needed.

 ### Nearly finished

-In order to see your site in action, run Hugo's built-in local server.
+In order to see your site in action, run Jekyll's built-in local server.

-    $ hugo server
+    $ jekyll serve

-Now enter [`localhost:1313`](http://localhost:1313/) in the address bar of your browser.
+Now enter [`localhost:4000`](http://localhost:4000/) in the address bar of your browser.

 ## Contributing

 Did you find a bug or have an idea for a new feature?
-Feel free to use the [issue tracker](https://github.com/computerfr33k/ranger-hugo-theme/issues) to let me know.
-Or make directly a [pull request](https://github.com/computerfr33k/ranger-hugo-theme/pulls).
+Feel free to use the [issue tracker](https://github.com/abhishekbalam/story-jekyll-theme/issues) to let me know.
+Or make directly a [pull request](https://github.com/abhishekbalam/story-jekyll-theme/pulls).

 ## License

 This theme is released under The MIT License (MIT).
-For more information read the [License](https://github.com/computerfr33k/ranger-hugo-theme/blob/master/LICENSE.md).

 ## Acknowledgements

 Thanks to

 - [freehtml5.co](//freehtml5.co) for creating this theme
-- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Tom Preston-Werner](https://github.com/mojombo) for creating Jekyll and the awesome community around the project.